tomasbal/Todo-app-Node.js-and-EJS/README.md

 # Todo-app-Node.js-and-EJS
-Todo app created using Node.js and EJS.
+Todo app created using Node.js, Express and EJS.

 The app have two routes: